thephpleague/csv/docs/9.0/reader/record-mapping.md

 ## Extending Type Casting capabilities

-Two mechanisms to extend typecasting are provided.
-You can register a closure via the `Denormalizer` class or create a fully fledge `TypeCasting` class.
+Two (2) mechanisms to extend typecasting are provided.
+You can register a closure via the `Denormalizer` class or create a `League\Csv\Serializer\TypeCasting` implementing class.
 Of course, the choice will depend on your use case.

 ### Registering a closure